lldap/lldap/example_configs/bootstrap.md

 bootstrap.sh allows managing your lldap in a git-ops, declarative way using JSON config files.

+The script can:

-The script can create, update and delete users and groups to maintain the desired state.
+* create, update users
+  * set/update all lldap built-in user attributes
+  * add/remove users to/from corresponding groups
+  * set/update user avatar from file, link or from gravatar by user email
+  * set/update user password
+* create groups
+* delete redundant users and groups (when `DO_CLEANUP` env var is true)
+* maintain the desired state described in JSON config files

 ![](images/bootstrap-example-log-1.jpeg)